jeffsanicola/vault-policy-guide/example/example8-templated_policies.md

     > again.
 Future Vault requests will automatically use this token.
     > ```

-7. Attempt to read the secret "my_secret" in "user6a" (this will fail)
+2. Attempt to read the secret "my_secret" in "user8a" (this will fail)
     >
     > ```bash
-    > vault write kvv2/user6a/my_secret
+    > vault write kvv2/user8a/my_secret
     > ```

-8. Attempt to read the secret "my_secret" in "user6b" (this will succeed)
+3. Attempt to read the secret "my_secret" in "user8b" (this will succeed)
     >
     > ```bash
-    > vault write kvv2/user6b/my_secret
+    > vault write kvv2/user8b/my_secret
     > ```

-9. Run a Terraform destroy to clean up the example components